 Hayley Rivers Integrative Counsellor & Supervisor MBACP, registered Member

 Sometimes our lives can become overwhelming with little space to allow for 'outside the box' thinking.
-My aim is to provide a safe and confidential space, without judgment for us to explore whatever you are facing in life.
-Whether it is a particular event that has caused you distress or something which is perhaps unknown to you, I aim to help you begin the life you want to be living.
+My aim is to provide a safe and confidential space without judgment for us to explore whatever you are facing in life.
+Whether it is a particular event that has caused you distress, or something which is perhaps unknown to you which is causing anxiety or depression, I aim to help you begin the life you want and deserve to be living.

 Training, qualifications & experience